EDCD/EDMarketConnector/PLUGINS.md

 Disabled and enabled plugins are listed on the "Plugins" Settings tab

+## Glossary / Quick lookup

+TODO -- List of all functions / imports mentioned above with simple descriptions.

 ## Migration

 Starting with pre-release 3.5 EDMC uses Python **3.7**.
-The first full release under Python 3.7 will be 4.0.0.0.
+The first full release under Python 3.7 was 4.0.0.0.
 This is a brief outline of the steps required to migrate a plugin from earlier versions of EDMC:

 - Rename the function `plugin_start` to `plugin_start3(plugin_dir)`.